Skip to main content

 Purpose

-This program (Short Title: FR-CARA) provides grants to give first responders and members of other key community sectors resources to train, carry, and administer a drug or device approved or cleared under the Federal Food, Drug, and Cosmetic Act for emergency reversal of known or suspected opioid overdose.
+This program (Short Title: FR-CARA) provides funding to support first responders and members of other key community sectors on training, administering, and distributing naloxone and other Food and Drug Administration (FDA)-approved overdose reversal medications or devices.
 Populations of focus include populations disproportionately impacted by opioid use, primary treatment admissions, and high overdose rates.

 Grant funds should be used to support the following activities:

-1. Provide resources to support the purchase and distribution of Federal Food, Drug, and Cosmetic Act-approved/cleared devices for emergency reversal of known or suspected opioid overdose by first responders and members of other key community sectors
+1. Provide resources to support the purchase and distribution of FDA approved/cleared devices for emergency reversal of known or suspected opioid overdose by first responders and members of other key community sectors

 2. Train and provide resources for first responders and members of other key community sectors on carrying and administering an approved drug or device

-8. Develop strategies to provide, increase, or enhance access to services for people of all racial/ethnic/marginalized groups in the community
+7. Develop and implement strategies to provide, increase, or enhance access to services for people of all underserved groups in the community, in accordance with Culturally and Linguistically Appropriate Services in Health and Healthcare (CLAS) Standards

 Eligibility